kakun45/xeniyas-Isochrone-front/README.md

 cmd + shift + R
 ```

+- - "Third-Party cookie..." or `ERR_BLOCKED_BY_CLIENT`

+Disable ads blocker uBlockO (Mapbox API suggests)

 ## Express API Reference

-Endpoint for the frontend calls:
+POST to Endpoint from the frontend with params of `center` and `inputValue`:

 ```
 <host>/api/v1/destinations/commute-all
 ```

-This takes a coordinate and returns `setGeometry` Promise<...>
-in a form:
+This takes a coordinate and returns `setGeometry` Promise<...> in a form:

 ```
 {